 Do Wood Chips Tie Up Nitrogen in the Garden Soil?

 I’ve heard many viewpoints on whether applying fresh wood chips to the garden will rob your garden of nitrogen that the plants need.
 Here’s my experience: as long as I apply the wood chips to the surface of the soil, I’ve never had any issues with stunted plant growth.
 At the surface level, where the soil meets the wood chips, nitrogen will likely be used to help break down those wood chips, but at the root level, this will not be an issue.
 As long as you do not incorporate (till, heavily rake) the wood chips into the soil (ever, even at the end of the season), you shouldn’t have any issues.

 I’ve used pine needles, also known as pine straw, off and on in my garden, simply because I have an abundance of pine trees on our property.
 Although they aren’t my preferred method, they do have their advantages.

 Benefits of Pine Needle Mulch

 Free.
 If you live near pine trees, this is an obvious choice.
 In the fall when your lawn is covered in copper, rake the needles up and put them in a pile to sit over the winter.
 This is great exercise, let me tell you.
 (That’s my optimistic way of telling you this is a lot of work.)

 Excellent barrier.
-Pine needles matt together easily, creating an excellent barrier.
-They aren’t as easily handled as wood chips or straw, but once they are set down, they stay.
+Pine needles mat together easily, creating an excellent barrier.
+Once they are set down, they stay.